chulminy/CIVE497-CIVE700/task/task05/README.md

 ## Problem 3: Homography (10 points)

 Image 1 and Image 2 capture a flat rectangular table from different viewpoints.
 The pixel locations of the four corners of the table on Image 1 are the locations computed in Problem 2.
-The perspective transformation from the points in image 1 to the ones in image 2 is
+When the perspective transformation from the points in image 1 to the ones in image 2 is

 ![](https://latex.codecogs.com/gif.latex?%5Cmathbf%7BH%7D%20%3D%20%5Cbegin%7Bbmatrix%7D%200.44973%26%20-0.3531%26%201147.5%5C%5C%200.2448%26%200.41441%26%2096.5%5C%5C%200%26%200%26%201%20%5Cend%7Bbmatrix%7D)